-Figure 1.
+Figure 4.
 Percentage of 911 Calls for Hospice Patients That Result in Transport to an ED (Cumulative)

-As indicated in Table 7, the hospice project achieved an estimated \$165,990 in savings (\$738 per patient enrolled) because the percentage of patients transported decreased from 80% to 31%.
-Actual savings are higher than these estimates because some hospice patients who were transported to an ED were admitted to a hospital for inpatient care.
-Savings associated with inpatient admissions could not be estimated because the pilot project was unable to obtain data from hospitals in Ventura County on the number of enrolled patients who were transported to their EDs that were subsequently admitted to their hospitals.
-Similarly, data were not available to estimate the impact of the hospice pilot project on revocation of hospice benefits but it is likely that the project reduced costs to hospices that are associated with hospice revocations.
+As indicated in Table 7, the hospice project avoided potential costs of \$255,021 (\$785 per patient enrolled).
+These estimates are based on reductions in ambulance transports to an ED and ED visits.
+Potential savings could be higher than these estimates because some hospice patients who were transported to an ED were probably admitted to a hospital for inpatient care.
+However, cost avoidance associated with inpatient admissions could not be estimated because the pilot project was unable to obtain data from hospitals in Ventura County on the number of enrolled hospice patients who were transported to their EDs who were subsequently admitted to their hospitals.

 Table 7.
-Savings Associated with the Hospice Community Paramedicine Project
+Potential Savings Associated with the Hospice Community Paramedicine Project

 Variable Amount

-Total Number of Patients Enrolled 225
+Total Number of Patients Enrolled 325

-Total Number of ED Visits Avoided 110
+Total Number of ED Visits Avoided (# if baseline rate persisted - # ED visits during pilot project) 169

 Average Cost of ED Transport Avoided \$520

 Average Cost of ED Visit Avoided \$989

-Savings from ED Transports Avoided \$57,200
+Potential Savings from ED Transports Avoided \$87,880

-Savings from ED Visits Avoided \$108,790
+Potential Savings from ED Visits Avoided \$167,141

-Total Savings \$165,990
+Total Potential Savings \$255,021

-Savings per Patient Enrolled \$738
+Potential Savings per Patient Enrolled \$785

 The hospice project demonstrates that community paramedics can partner with hospice nurses to safely reduce the number of hospice patients unnecessarily transported to an ED.
-Reducing ED transports increases the health care system's ability to honor the wishes of hospice patients, reduces the risk that they will lose their hospice benefits, and reduces health care costs.
+Reducing ED transports increases the health care system's ability to honor the wishes of hospice patients, reduces the risk that they will lose their hospice benefits, and potentially reduces health care costs.